OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/FileIO.rst

 Java provides an extensive library of classes for managing input and output of all forms of data.
-In Java, any source or destination for I/O is considered a stream of bytes or characters.
+In Java, any source or destination for I/O is considered a "stream" or sequence of bytes or characters.
 To perform output, we insert bytes or characters into the stream.
 To perform input, we extract bytes or characters from the stream.
 Even characters entered at a keyboard (if we think about them as a sequence of keystrokes) can be represented as a stream.

-**Input** operations are framed in terms of reading from a stream in a three-step
+**Input** operations are framed in terms of reading from a stream in a three-step process:
-process:

 1. open the stream
 2. read data items from the stream front to back in sequence
 3. close the stream.

-**Output** operations are framed in terms of writing to a stream in a three-step
+**Output** operations are framed in terms of writing to a stream in a similar three-step process:
-process:

 1. open the stream
 2. write data onto the end of the stream in sequence
 3. close the stream.

-To use Java's input/output classes, make sure that in addition to importing any other necessary packages, also import the ``java.io`` package and the ``java.util``
+To use Java's input/output classes, make sure that in addition to importing any other necessary packages, also import the ``java.io`` package and the ``java.util`` package:
-package:

 .. code-block:: java